AmazonCity/aws.docs-amazon-vpc-user-guide/CONTRIBUTING.md

 ## What to expect when you contribute

-When you submit a pull request, our team is notified and will respond as quickly as we can.
-We'll do our best to work with you to ensure that your pull request adheres to our style and standards.
-If we merge your pull request, we might make additional edits later for style or clarity.
+When you submit a pull request, the AWS team will respond as quickly as possible.
+They will work with you to ensure that your pull request adheres to the AWS style and standards.
+If your pull request is merged, AWS may make additional edits later for style or clarity.
+However, the AWS documentation source files on GitHub aren't published directly to the official documentation website.
+AWS will publish your changes to the documentation website as soon as possible, but they won't appear immediately or automatically.

-The AWS documentation source files on GitHub aren't published directly to the official documentation website.
-If we merge your pull request, we'll publish your changes to the documentation website as soon as we can, but they won't appear immediately or automatically.
+**Note:** We all write differently, and you might not like how we've written or organized something currently.
+We want that feedback.
+But please be sure that your request for a rewrite is supported by the previous criteria.
+If it isn't, we might decline to merge it.

 We look forward to receiving your pull requests for: